TrivadisPF/dockerfiles/datastax/dse/README.md

 ## Downloading and Building DSE

 1. First download the software into the folder where the Dockerfile resides.
-Replace <username> and <password> by your DataStax credentials.
+Replace &lt;username&gt; and &lt;password&gt; by your DataStax credentials.

     	$ curl --user <username>:<password> -L http://downloads.datastax.com/enterprise/dse-5.0.2-bin.tar.gz > dse-5.0.2-bin.tar.gz